ILIAD-ocean-twin/application_package/SWAN_Heraklion/README.md

 6. hindcast - (days) for example: 1
 7. forecast - (days) for example: 3

-Contact antonisparasyris@iacm.forth.gr and vasmeth@iacm.forth.gr for access to WRF FTP server
+Contact CMRL, FORTH on the following emails: antonisparasyris@iacm.forth.gr and vasmeth@iacm.forth.gr for further access to WRF FTP server